Yuqing-Liuu/Credit_Risk_Analysis_of_Counterparty/Chapter 2 – Research on Relevant Technical Theories.md

 ### 2.1.1 Asset Management Theory

-The concept of asset management theory originates from the early stage of commercial banking development.
-Its core idea is that the primary function of a bank is to manage its assets to maximize profits while ensuring sufficient liquidity.
-In this framework, banks mainly focus on the structure and efficiency of their asset portfolios.
-By properly allocating funds among loans, securities, and reserves, banks seek to achieve a balance between liquidity, safety, and profitability.
+The theory of asset management emerged during the early development of modern commercial banking.
+Its fundamental assumption is that a bank’s core objective is to manage assets efficiently so as to maximise profit while maintaining adequate liquidity.
+Under this framework, financial institutions allocate funds among loans, securities and reserves in a way that balances liquidity, safety and profitability.

-However, with the increasing complexity of financial markets, the focus of asset management gradually shifted from simple portfolio optimization to a more comprehensive risk-based approach.
-Counterparty credit risk became an important component of this framework.
-The measurement and control of counterparty credit risk involve assessing the possibility of default by the transaction partner and quantifying potential losses in case of default (Duffie 2003; Basel Committee on Banking Supervision 2006).
+As financial markets evolved, banks increasingly faced complex risks associated with interest-rate fluctuations, exchange-rate volatility and counterparty defaults.
+The traditional concept of passive asset allocation thus shifted toward active portfolio management and risk-based capital regulation.
+Counterparty credit risk became an important component of this transformation, as it directly affects a bank’s exposure to derivative and financing transactions (Duffie 2003; Basel Committee on Banking Supervision 2006).

-Under asset management theory, the optimization of credit portfolios requires quantitative evaluation models.
-Among these models, the KMV model and the Value at Risk (VaR) methodology are often applied to assess credit-exposure volatility and the probability of default (Pykhtin and Zhu 2006).
-This evolution has provided a theoretical foundation for modern financial institutions to integrate market-risk and credit-risk management.
+The modern interpretation of asset management theory emphasises the integration of market-risk and credit-risk management.
+Quantitative methods such as the KMV model and the Value-at-Risk (VaR) approach are used to measure the volatility of asset portfolios and to estimate the probability of default (Pykhtin and Zhu 2006).
+These developments have provided a scientific foundation for banks to evaluate counterparty exposures and to maintain stability within the financial system.

+In addition to international contributions, Chinese scholars have elaborated on the adaptation of asset management theory within domestic financial institutions.
+Their work has stressed that banks should strengthen credit evaluation mechanisms, classify counterparties by risk level and dynamically adjust lending and derivative exposure according to market signals.
+Such approaches reflect the gradual convergence of Chinese banking practices with global risk-management standards.

 ### 2.1.2 Liability Management Theory

-Liability management theory emerged in the 1960s as financial markets developed and deposit volatility increased.
-The theory argues that banks can actively manage both sides of the balance sheet—assets and liabilities—to achieve liquidity control.
-Instead of passively relying on deposit inflows, banks can obtain funding from the money market to support credit expansion.
+Liability management theory originated in the 1960s as financial institutions began to diversify funding sources beyond customer deposits.
+The theory suggests that banks can actively manage both sides of the balance sheet—assets and liabilities—to ensure liquidity and profitability.
+Instead of passively waiting for deposit inflows, banks can access wholesale funding markets, issue short-term instruments and use derivatives to hedge funding risks.

-In the context of counterparty credit risk, liability management implies that a financial institution should not only manage the risk of default from its borrowers but also the risk from its own funding sources.
-When a bank’s liability structure becomes unstable, counterparty exposures can amplify systemic risk.
-Therefore, liability management theory emphasizes comprehensive monitoring of short-term borrowing, interbank financing, and derivative obligations (Gibson 2005; Basel Committee on Banking Supervision 2011).
+In relation to counterparty credit risk, liability management underscores the interdependence between funding stability and credit exposure.
+A bank with an unstable liability structure may amplify systemic risk when counterparties simultaneously withdraw funding or default.
+Therefore, this theory calls for comprehensive monitoring of interbank borrowing, securities financing and derivatives obligations (Gibson 2005; Basel Committee on Banking Supervision 2011).

+In the Chinese context, scholars have argued that domestic banks often rely excessively on deposit-based funding and lack diversified liability structures.
+To align with international standards, they have proposed the introduction of dynamic-liability-management systems that incorporate market-based instruments, capital-market borrowing and liquidity buffers.
+This evolution will help Chinese banks mitigate counterparty risks associated with concentrated short-term liabilities.

-Together, asset and liability management theories constitute the theoretical foundation for integrated credit-risk management in modern financial institutions.
-They provide the conceptual basis for quantitative models such as the KMV model used later in this study.
+Asset management and liability management together form the theoretical foundation of integrated credit-risk management.
+They provide both the conceptual and methodological basis for quantitative models such as the KMV framework, which will be applied in subsequent chapters.

 ---